 We study the neuroscience of memory and decision making.

-Our approach combines two elements:
+Our approach combines theory development and experimentation:

 We build computational models capable of predicting complex human decisions.
 These models formalize our knowledge of neuroscience and cognitive science, and in particular the interdependence between learning, memory, and planning.
 Our models are typically formalized in the mathematical languages of reinforcement learning, Bayesian inference, and neural networks.

 We validate our models using behavioral and neural data from decision making experiments, conducted either in our lab (human behavior and neuroimaging) or by collaborators (animal electrophysiology).

 While our primary goal with this research is to understand healthy cognition, we are also interested in connections to artificial intelligence and to computational psychiatry.

 In January 2023, the lab will move to New York University (NYU).
 A temporary presence will be maintained at UC San Diego while some lab members continue their graduate studies.